-If you use Windows 10, then you don’t need to install a third-party email program.
-With Outlook, you can add Google Gmail, Yahoo Mail, iCloud, Hotmail, life, outlook, and other email services.
+If you use Windows 10, you don’t need to install a third-party email program.
+With Outlook, you can add Google Gmail, Yahoo Mail, iCloud, Hotmail, life, Outlook, and other email services.
 You don’t need to dig into the complicated pop and IMAP settings.
 While adding an email account, enter your email address and password, and you are good to go.

 You may go for pop and IMAP.
 If you find yourself good at this, you can add an unlimited amount of email accounts to the mail and calendar app.
 It also lets you sync calendars from Google and other accounts too.

-A lightweight email client that won’t slow down your PC and makes it easy and beautiful.
+It is a lightweight email client that won’t slow down your PC and makes it easy and beautiful.
 It can also be customized to exactly how you need it.
 Mailbird supports a range of apps like Facebook, Twitter, Dropbox, Google Calendar, Google Docs, Whatsapp, and more.